 By: John Seroka

 When telemarketers crossed the line with too many intrusive calls during dinner time, consumers fought back through the National Do Not Call Registry.
 When DVRs entered the market, consumers were able to blow through irrelevant commercials in a matter of seconds.
 And, of course, people who receive repetitive, unwanted and irrelevant emails can easily block the senders or mark them as spam.

 And now, if you are tired of banners and pop-up ads, you can download an ad-blocker which eliminates all ads, not just the annoying and irrelevant ones.
 That’s not so great for brands.

-Digital advertisers in the mortgage industry have a right to be concerned about the increasing trend of ad-blocking.
-According to a study by Statista, the ad blocker user rate is projected to be 26.4% by 2020!
+Digital advertisers in the mortgage and real estate industries have a right to be concerned about the increasing trend of ad-blocking.
+According to a recent study by Statista, 33% of women and 49% of men use ad blockers.

 This is a stark reminder for advertisers about how empowered consumers really are.

 People use ad-blockers because they are fed up with online ads that: